Hi. I’m Jason Norris.

 - Each lesson is an episode.

-Some episodes (lessons) are part of a larger collection, deeply exploring a concept (like “how to make a podcast”).
+Some episodes (lessons) are part of a more extensive collection, deeply exploring a concept (like “how to make a podcast”).

 Other episodes stand alone.

-Podcasts are an important part of the learning design, but other forms of media can play a role too.
+Podcasts are a vital part of on-the-go learning design, but other media can play a role too.

-I have been using LinkedIn Learning courses and reading books as well as articles to further my understanding of this field, learning basic concepts, such as ADDIE, Backward Design, Bloom’s, and using an LMS.
+At the University of Alabama, I am working on a master’s degree in instructional technology.
+I also use LinkedIn Learning courses to sharpen my skills and discover fresh approaches to instructional design.
+I also listen to and read books and articles to further my understanding of this field, learning basic concepts, such as ADDIE, Backward Design, Bloom’s, and using an LMS.

-I have also been working with an instructional design coach to help me learn the ins and outs of working in this industry.
+I also worked with an instructional design coach to help me learn the ins and outs of working in this industry.

 I’ve been at this for several years, producing many podcasts and episodes that are designed for on-the-go learning.
 In the archives, you can find lessons on principles of learning, teaching, podcasting, and effective communication.